Jazz Emu

-Archie Henderson, better known by his stage name and persona Jazz Emu, is an English comedian, musician, and writer known for his eccentric performances.
+Archie Henderson, better known by his stage name and persona Jazz Emu, is an English comedian, musician, and writer.
+He is known for his eccentric performances.

 Early life

 Henderson was born in London.
 He attended Cambridge University, where his comedy career started in 2015 with sketch and stand-up shows as a member of the Footlights and at the Edinburgh Fringe.
-His inspirations include Flanders and Swann, Bill Bailey, Flight of the Conchords, and Victor Borge.
+His inspirations included Flanders and Swann, Bill Bailey, Flight of the Conchords, and Victor Borge.

 Career

 Early work

 In 2016, Henderson formed the comedy trio Two Plus Ones with fellow Footlights alumni Luke Sumner and Josh Chana.
-Their comedic endeavours included performances at the Edinburgh Fringe, contributions to Comic Relief, and sketches for the children's show So Beano! on Sky One, where the group performed under the pseudonym All the Same.
-They won Best Newcomers at the 2017 Musical Comedy Awards.
-Henderson's stand-up comedy career included participation in events like the London BBC New Comedy Awards 2018, Heat 1.
-He also had a solo show NOW That's Who I Call Archie Henderson that was performed at the Brighton Fringe in 2018, winning him the IYAF Best of Brighton Fringe Comedy award.
-In 2019, he gained recognition alongside comedian Adrian Gray for a comedic Twitter thread tracing music charts back to 14,000 BC and playfully answering the question, "What happened to the first four versions of Mambo No. 5?"
+The group performed at the Edinburgh Festival Fringe, contributed to Comic Relief, and performed sketches for the children's show So Beano! on Sky One, where the group performed under the pseudonym "All the Same".
+The trio won "Best Newcomers" at the 2017 Musical Comedy Awards.

+Henderson performed stand-up comedy at events such as the 2018 BBC New Comedy Awards.
+He also had a solo show titled NOW That's Who I Call Archie Henderson that was performed at the Brighton Fringe in 2018, winning him the IYAF Best of Brighton Fringe Comedy award.

+In 2019, he gained recognition alongside comedian Adrian Gray for a comedic Twitter thread which traced music charts back to 14,000 BC and playfully asked the question, "What happened to the first four versions of Mambo No. 5?"
 He made cameo appearances in various television programs, such as Late Night Mash and the BBC Three pilot Britney.

 Jazz Emu

 In 2018, Henderson introduced his stand-up show Archie Henderson: Jazz Emu.
 The name originally referred to his act rather than a distinct character.
-The choice of "Jazz" alluded to the musical aspect of his comedy, while "Emu" reflected his own physical appearance, which he described as resembling an emu.
+The choice of "Jazz" alluded to the musical aspect of his comedy, while "Emu" reflected his own physical appearance, that he described as resembling an emu.
 Performances continued into 2019 at venues such as the Brighton Fringe, Buxton Fringe, and Edinburgh Fringe.